tapdig/Pizza-Project/README.md

 <a  name="user"></a>
 ## User's Page
  "See Past Orders" button is for the user to view his/her past orders with details. **"New Order"** button is for the user to order new pizzas.
 User can choose from default pizzas, add extensions to them and must click **"Add to Basket"** button. **"Build Your Own Pizza"** is for the user to create the pizza as he/she desires by adding extensions.
 User must click "Add to Basket" and "Back to Order Page".
 Also user can view new recipes added by admin by clicking **"See New Pizzas by Admin"** button.
 The content and price of the order is shown during the **real-time**.
-User can confirm or cancel the choses pizzas.
+User can confirm or cancel the chosen pizzas.

 <a  name="admin"></a>
 ## Admin's Page